m-lab/pusher/DESIGN.md

 * One data file per test result (e.g. one upload test should create one file)

-* File names must be written in a date-and-time-specifying subdirectory format like `/var/spool/myexperiment/2008/04/22/20080422Z15:04:05.0001212.results.txt`.
-If you do this, pusher will make the additional guarantee that files written to the directory YYYY/MM/DD will appear in a tarfile contained in the directory path YYYY/MM/DD on Google Cloud Storage.
+* File names must be written in a date-and-time-specifying subdirectory format like `/var/spool/myexperiment/datatype/2008/04/22/20080422Z15:04:05.0001212.results.txt`.
+If you do this, pusher will make the additional guarantee that files written to the directory datatype/YYYY/MM/DD will appear in a tarfile contained in the directory path datatype/YYYY/MM/DD on Google Cloud Storage.
+We also intend that the name of the datatype correspond to the name of the tables in BigQuery, and that the experiment name will be the leading part of the dns name of the host on which the experiment is run.
+Short and good standard names for experiments and datatypes make a lot of things simpler.

-* Feel free to put IP addresses in the file name if that makes sense for your experiment, but make sure your code works with both IPv4 and IPv6.
+* Feel free to put IP addresses in the file name if that makes sense for your experiment, but make sure your filename generation code works with both IPv4 and IPv6.

 * For filenames, stick with the alphabet, numbers, underscores, colons, periods, and dashes - and even then, be careful with the periods to ensure your filenames never start with a period or have two periods in a row.